pludov/mobindi/README.md

   * Autostart phd2 and indiserver

-The UI is designed to be fit a vertical screen and will adapt to the resolution (even below 640x480).
+The UI is designed to be fit a mobile screen and will adapt to the resolution (even below 640x480) and orientation (landscape vs portrait).

+The recommended browsers are Firefox and Chrome.

 Clickable area are big enough to keep the use easy.